hashicorp/terraform-provider-azurerm/website/docs/r/site_recovery_vmware_replicated_vm.html.markdown

 * `target_boot_diagnostics_storage_account_id` - (Optional) The ID of the storage account that should be used for boot diagnostics when a failover is done.

 * `managed_disk` - (Optional) One or more `managed_disk` block as defined below.
-It's avaiable only if mobility service is already installed on the source VM.
+It's available only if mobility service is already installed on the source VM.

 **Note:** a replicated VM could be created without `managed_disk` block, once it has been specified, changing it forces a new resource to be created.